What if I use my own car for business purposes?

-If your employer pays you more than the AMAP rate, this is considered a ‘benefit’ and you have to pay tax on the excess – typically via your coding notice or your tax return.
-See our section ‘how do I check my coding notice?’ for more information.
+If your employer pays you more than the AMAP rate, this is considered a ‘benefit’ and you have to pay tax on the excess –see our section ‘How is my tax collected?’ for more information.

-Your employer must work out whether you have to pay any extra NIC and if you do, they will take this out of your wages via the payroll.
+Your employer must also work out whether you have to pay any extra NIC and if you do, they will take this out of your wages via the payroll.

 If your employer pays you less than the AMAP rate, you can get tax relief against your earnings for the difference, assuming you earn enough to pay income tax.

 This relief is called mileage allowance relief (MAR).
-To make a claim you need to keep a record of your business miles and the mileage allowance payments made to you by your employer.
+To make a claim you need to keep a record of your business miles and any mileage allowance payments made to you by your employer.

 If you travel 10 business miles and your employer reimburses you nothing, you can claim £4.50 of tax relief (10 miles at 45p).
 If you normally pay tax at 20%, this means you get 90p of tax relief (£4.50 at 20%).